lealexx/POS-System/README.md

 Point of Sales System - COMPSCI 1102

-A terminal based POS system using objected oriented programming principles.
+A terminal-based POS system designed for restaurants using object oriented programming principles.